pandoc-ext/fonts-and-alignment/docs/output.md

   `flushright`    ---         2.0.0        `pfa-align-right`
   `xout`          `xo`        2.0.0        `pfa-text-strikeout`

-[^1]: To enable equivalent styling in HTML output, include the
+[^1]: Requires including the companion `fonts-and-alignment.css`
-    `fonts-and-alignment.css` stylesheet distributed with this filter.
+    stylesheet in your HTML compilation.

-[^2]: Three-digit shorthand expands by repeating each hexadecimal digit
+[^2]: Three-digit shorthand expands by duplicating each single
-    per RGB channel (e.g., `#666` becomes `#666666`).
-This only applies when each channel consists of a single repeated hexadecimal digit.
+    hexadecimal digit per RGB channel (e.g., '#666' expands to '#666666').

-    Full hexadecimal values without per-channel repetition (e.g., `#2E8B57`) are not eligible for shorthand expansion.
+[^3]: HTML output utilizes the native CSS `color-mix()` function to

-[^3]: For HTML the modern CSS `color-mix()` function is used.
+    achieve the same blend.